Clagiraba, Queensland: Geography

 Clagiraba is 25 km west of Surfers Paradise in the Gold Coast's hinterland.

-It is nestled between Mount Nathan and Witheren and also encompasses the southern end of Tamborine Mountain.
-Though zoned rural, it is a comparatively short (15 minute) drive to more populous suburbs such as Nerang, Oxenford and Pacific Pines.
-It is approximately a 30-minute drive to many of the Gold Coast region's beach destinations such as Surfers Paradise, Main Beach and the Spit.
+It is between Mount Nathan and Witheren and also encompasses the southern end of Tamborine Mountain.

-Road infrastructure

 Beaudesert-Nerang Road (State Route 90) runs through from east to south-west.
 Nerang–Murwillumbah Road (State Route 97) runs along a part of the south-eastern boundary.

 History

 Clagiraba is named from Clagiraba Creek, a tributary of the Coomera River.
 The name Clagiraba is derived from the indigenous name 'Kalagareebah' meaning young or single men's ground.
-This was a region where young indigenous men were taken during their initiation ceremony.
+This was a region where young Indigenous men were taken during their initiation ceremony.

-Clagiraba is also home to Miss Universe Australia 2010, Jesinta Campbell, who placed second runner up.